“He who can modify his tactics in relation to his opponent and thereby succeed in winning, may be called a heaven-born captain.”

-Let’s say we want to see the competition for a hiking store in the UK.
+Let’s say we want to get a competitive SEO insight for a hiking store in the UK.
 We will start searching for stuff like “hiking clothes UK”, “hiking accessories”, “hiking equipment”, “ski clothes”, etc.

 If you don’t feel like clicking every result and checking out the competition, you can use a simple tool like the SERPs Bookmarklet to extract all the results from your search.

 You can even increase the number of results to 100 to gain more time.
 After a few rounds of searches, we have a list of around 500 links.

 We will trim our links to their root domain and count how often they appeared in search results.

 Here’s what we have right now (we can already notice some patterns):

 It’s still early to tell, but with enough search data, we can build our competitive landscape.